Odor Eliminators: Natural Versus Chemical

 - Febreze – This is one of the top-rated chemical odor eliminators currently on the market.
 There are several versions of this particular product.
 Some are specifically for removing unpleasant smells from the air and replacing them with nice scents.
 Others are designed to spray onto carpets, couches, recliners, curtains, car seats, and many other places.
 Within these two types, there are versions made for reducing allergens, improving sleep areas, reducing specific smells, and much more.

 - Carpet refresher – There are many different brands of this product.
 The way it works is you sprinkle the powder on to the carpet and let it sit for around 10 minutes.
 After you let it sit, you vacuum it up. not only does it absorb into the carpet and remove deep down dirt, but it also eliminates smells trapped in the carpet.
 This is a very simple to use cleaner and there are versions designed just for pet owners.
 This does not mean that the product is in any way safe for the pet to lick or consume, but it will not hurt them to be near it.
+Afterwards a great product to use is the shark vacuum cleaner, more information can be found on this page.

 - Toilet drops – This product is specifically designed to eliminate toilet odors.
 Again, there are many different brands in many different price ranges.
 To use this type of product, simply squeeze a few drops into the toilet bowl before it is used and the product traps and eliminates smells.